Top 10 Breeds Exposed to IVDD: A Pet Parent Guide

 Although deemed as athletic and explosive, German Sheperd’s hyper tendencies and youthful build do not mix well with the structure of their long spines.
-Although most cases of IVDD within German Shepards aren’t commonly serious, back injuries and issues are definitely common in this breed.
+Although most cases of IVDD within German Shepherds aren’t serious, back injuries and issues are definitely common in this breed.

-Labrador Retrievers are in a very similar case to German Shepards.
-Aside from their behavior, their bone and joint structure in their legs are slightly smaller in proportion to their spines, causing more weight and pressure to be added in their discs.
+Labrador Retrievers are in a very similar case to German Shepherds.
+Aside from their behavior, the bone and joint structure in their legs are slightly smaller in proportion to their spines, causing more weight and pressure to be added to their discs.
 IVDD typically catches up to this breed as they get older.

-This breed is known for their heavier bodies.
-With their weight and shorter legs, the infamous combination inflicts an unfortunate amount of damage to their backs, making them a very common breed prone to IVDD, despite the fact that their backs are pretty proportionate to their bodies.
+This breed is known for its heavier bodies.
+With their weight and shorter legs, the infamous combination inflicts an unfortunate amount of damage to their backs, making French Bulldogs a very common breed prone to IVDD, despite the fact that their backs are pretty proportionate to their bodies.

 Even though their legs aren’t typically on the stubbier side, an iconic feature in all beagles is the length of their backs.
-The susceptibility increases drastically with these dogs from the amount of speed and activity harnessed in the minds of these dogs.
-Their legs can be long enough to jump on and off furniture, creating more wiggle room to injuries and stress to their backs.
+Their legs can be long enough to jump on and off furniture, creating more wiggle room for injuries and stress to their backs.

-The abnormalities in how these dogs are bred are what ultimately works against them.
-It is very common to see IVDD take away the lives of Shih-Tzu’s at a young age.
+Shih-Tzus are prone to many illnesses, including IVDD, because of the way they are bred.
+It is very common to see young puppies taken down by IVDD.
 Their backs are very vulnerable and sensitive to added weight and pressure.
 There isn’t much lumbar support within these breeds which causes a frequent amount of suspension on their back.

 The breed that suffers more than any other breed, the Dachshund.
 Their profoundly long backs make them the most diagnosed dog by a long shot.
-1 in every 4 dachshunds will suffer from IVDD in their life.
+One in every four dachshunds will suffer from IVDD in their life.
 A dachshund disc can slip simply from how they are held.

 3 Ways to Prevent IVDD